As a business, we’re regularly trying new products and tools to help us with our software development.

 - Attractive pricing for personal projects / small teams

-Pricing for teams start at $17 per user per month, including 1 project.
+Pricing for teams starts at $17 per user per month, including 1 project.
 Pricing for Translation Memory and Machine Translation starts at $51 per user per month.

 Similar to Phrase, Crowdin is a well-known market player in translation management.
 Crowdin is a cloud-based localization management software, originally founded in 2009.
 Originally from Estonia, Crowdin has 1mio+ registered users worldwide.